-Assignments may include but are not limited to discussion boards, Vocabulary, Pop quizzes and group projects.
+Assignments may include but are not limited to discussion boards, Vocabulary, Pop quizzes ATI Assignments/modules/quizzes and projects or group projects.

 Reading any assigned material assists the student to listen to the lecture with a higher degree of acuity and to participate in class discussion more effectively.
 A student cannot expect to understand what is being said in class when she/he has had no previous contact with the ideas or terms related to the topic.